Minimum employment rights

 - Public holidays

 Labour inspectors from the Ministry’s Labour Inspectorate can investigate and take action for breaches of laws relating to minimum employment rights, such as holidays and minimum wage rights and other minimum rights outlined above.

-If you want to know more about your employment rights you can phone the Ministry’s Contact Centre on 0800 20 90 20.
+If you want to know more about your employment rights you can phone the Service Centre on 0800 20 90 20.
 They can provide further help or put you in touch with a Labour Inspector.

 This information on Minimum Employment rights and obligations is also available in: